What Should Photographers Charge in 2025? (A No-BS Pricing Guide)

 My rates, broken down by shoot type

-Without further ado, here is a rough range of what I charge based on the type of shoot I’m doing.
+Here’s a general range of what I charge based on the type of shoot.

 Individual Headshots